What’s the difference between tactical and strategic marketers?

 Tactical marketing is “tactical” because it reacts to immediate opportunities and challenges within the market and responds with calculated, short-term action.

-Tactical marketers are typically concerned with gaining leads and making immediate sales; their main objectives aren’t necessarily to create an overall marketing strategy or build customer loyalty over time.
+Tactical marketers are typically concerned with generating leads and making immediate sales; their main objectives aren’t necessary to create an overall marketing strategy or build customer loyalty over time.

 What is strategic marketing?

 Strategic marketing, on the other hand, is a more long-term vision of your company’s future and what you need to do to get there.
-Strategic marketers might use things like networking or even email outreach as their primary tactic because those channels will help them build relationships with their prospects.
+Strategic marketers might implement marketing best practices, work to increase your organic traffic, or use things like networking and even email outreach as their primary tactic because those channels will help them nurture long-term relationships with their prospects.

 The tactical marketer might be your first line of defense, but you’ll need someone who can look at where each tactical marketer is going in order to make sure they’re all working towards the same company vision.
 This way every marketing channel contributes to that long-term goal.